 Homicide investigations are the crème de la crème of all investigations.

-To solve a murder investigators use all available resources.
-No-holds barred.
+To solve a murder, investigators use all available resources.
 No sparing of the horses.
-No waiting for the obese lady to start her song.
 Sometimes it’s a race to catch the killer before he strikes again.
 But detectives must still use caution and care when evaluating and examining all evidence, including the crime scene.

 To maintain order, and to prevent disaster in court, detectives and other crime-scene investigators follow a mental checklist of things to do at a murder scene.
 Some use an actual written guideline.
 The list is actually a series of common sense questions that need to be answered before moving to the next stage of the investigation.